Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Experiments

-\begin{itemize} \item \textbf{CMU-MOSI}~\cite{zadeh2016multimodal}: A widely used dataset in Multimodal Sentiment Analysis (MSA).
-CMU-MOSI contains over 2{,}000 video utterances collected from online platforms.
-Each utterance is annotated with a sentiment intensity score on a seven-point Likert scale ranging from $-3$ (most negative) to $3$ (most positive).
+CMU-MOSI~\cite{CMU-MOSI2016} is a widely recognized multimodal benchmark consisting of over 2,000 video utterances.
+Each sample is labeled with a sentiment intensity score ranging from $-3$ (extremely negative) to $3$ (extremely positive) on a seven-point Likert scale.